ass45sin/whisper_diarize/README.md

 *   **FFmpeg**: Required for audio processing and conversion.
 Must be installed and accessible in your system's PATH.
 *   **Python Libraries** (installed via `pip install -r requirements.txt`):
     *   `gradio`: For the web user interface.
-    *   `pyannote.audio` (typically version 3.1 or as specified in `requirements.txt`): Core library for speaker diarization.
+    *   `pyannote.audio` (version 3.3.2 or newer, as specified in `requirements.txt`): Core library for speaker diarization.
     *   `torch` (PyTorch, >= 1.12.0 recommended): Deep learning framework used by `pyannote.audio` and `WhisperX`.
     *   `torchaudio`: Audio library for PyTorch.
     *   `pandas`: For data manipulation.